brucou/graph-adt/README.md

 # Motivation
 We had trouble finding a library for graph data structure which addresses our requirements.
-The principal need and motivator for now is model-based testing (MBT): a reactive system is modelled as a state-machine, which itself can be modelled as a [multigraph](https://en.wikipedia.org/wiki/Multigraph).
-We could not find libraries which can handle multigraphs.
+The principal need and motivator for now is model-based testing (MBT): a reactive system is modelled as a state-machine, which itself can be modelled as a [multidigraph](https://en.wikipedia.org/wiki/Multigraph#Directed_multigraph_(edges_without_own_identity)), or [quiver](https://en.wikipedia.org/wiki/Quiver_(mathematics)).
+We could not find libraries which can handle such constructs.
 To generate input sequences for model testing, we need to examine the associated graph in a certain number of ways.
 This library aims at gathering such ways.

 As such it is not and does not intend to be a all-purpose graph manipulation library.
 It just has what we need for model-based testing.
 Typically, the model coverage criteria used in MBT for